Kono Kono Beach Villas: Our full report

 The real attraction of Kono Kono has to be the enormous pristine white beach.
 In front of the swimming pool the white coral sand stretches out seemingly endlessly down to the blue waters of the Indian ocean.
 The area is not quite as tidal as much of the east coast, which means that the beach at Kono Kono is one of the only beaches in Zanzibar that is swimmable all day.
 There is also a volleyball net, and for those who want to keep out of the sun there are also sun loungers sporadically dotted along the beach underneath a number of small thatch huts and a cool beach bar which serves up cocktails and light lunches.

-There are three different villa types at Kono Kono: sea view, garden view and family villas.
+There are four different villa types at Kono Kono: sea view, garden view, pavilions and family villas.
 All of these categories have the exact same amenities – air conditioning, fans, minibar, safe, LCD TV, tea and coffee facilities and most importantly a plunge pool!
 The villas are all huge – 135m2; of which 85m2 is internal and the private garden and plunge pool make up the remaining 50m2.
 The design and layout of the villas does however differ slightly between the older and newer villas.